tsrivishnu/tsrivishnu.github.io/_posts/2020-11-01-rspec-terminology-examples-and-example-groups.md

 end
 ```

-Here, we are testing an example behaviour of the `Account` object.
+Here, we are testing an example behaviour of the `Account` object's
+`full_name` method.
 Therefore, *"combines +first_name+ and +last_name+"* is an ***example***.

 ## Example groups